Short video presentation

 Each module has a dedicated low voltage motor and can be:

 These variable modules are connected in groups – for instance 4 groups.
-There is one preset for each basic style of music to be presented.
+There is one group (preset) for each basic style of music to be presented.
+However, there is no limit to the amount of groups that can be allocated a system.

 Panels of any surface finish, such as wood, can be mounted flush to the variable modules.
 This should render a relatively high degree of design freedom for architects.